-COMBUSTION EMISSIONS ASSOCIATED WITH NATURAL GAS AND ELECTRICITY building; the building energy use emissions do not include street lighting6.
+COMBUSTION EMISSIONS ASSOCIATED WITH NATURAL GAS AND ELECTRICITY building; the building energy use emissions do not include street lighting.
 GHGs are also emitted during the generation of electricity from fossil fuels; these emissions are considered to be indirect emissions.
-Electricity usage associated with the Project were calculated by CalEEMod using default parameters.
+Natural gas and electricity usage associated with the Project were calculated by CalEEMod using default parameters.